rotki/rotki/docs/api.rst

    :reqjson int to_timestamp: The timestamp until which to return transactions.
 If not given all transactions from ``from_timestamp`` until now are returned.
    :reqjson bool only_cache: If true then only the ethereum transactions in the DB are queried.
    :reqjson string asset: Optional.
 Serialized asset to filter by.
-   :reqjson string protocol: Optional.
-Protocol (counterparty) to filter by.
+   :reqjson list protocols: Optional.
+Protocols (counterparties) to filter by.
+List of strings.
    :reqjson bool exclude_ignored_assets: Optional.
 Whether to exclude transactions with ignored assets.
 Default true.